udacity/FCND-Controls-Crazyflie/README.md

 Do you think you could approach the target position faster than 0.25 m/s when 0.5 meters out?

 These are the questions that you should be asking yourself as you choose an initial set of gains to work with for your controller.
-You shoudl err on the side of caution and go with the option that gives you room to increase your gain to get better performance rather than have to decrease your gain.
+You should err on the side of caution and go with the option that gives you room to increase your gain to get better performance rather than have to decrease your gain.

-As a last part to build some of our intution, we can see that setting the max speed value allows us to have very aggressive control without the proportional, potentially impossibly high, speed increase when `pos_error >> 0`.
+As a last part to build some of our intuition, we can see that setting the max speed value allows us to have very aggressive control without the proportional, potentially impossibly high, speed increase when `pos_error >> 0`.

+In the next controller (the inner loop controller), this same thought process can also be used to get an idea for what kind of gain might seem like a reasonable starting point.
+It gets a little trickier as the units get a bit less intuitive (attitude will all be in radians), but the same intuition can give you a helping hand!

+**It is worth mentioning that in this case there really isn't such a thing as too small of a value, worse case your crazyflie will just not go anywhere, but it also won't fall out of the sky.
+When it comes to lower level control loops, for example an attitude controller that is responsible for keeping your drone level, you will start seeing cases where you can have a gain that is too low and results in your drone falling out of the sky!**

 ## Inner Loop Controller ##